zhales05/vue-xkcd-browser/README.md

 ### Date and time for comments

 Add the current date and time to every comment that is created, then show the current date and time after or below the author's name.
-You may want to use the [moment](https://momentjs.com/) to  help you format the date and time.
+You may want to use the [moment](https://momentjs.com/) library to  help you format the date and time.

 ### Star rating